 Q: How good are these reviewers?
 How close are they to my field of research?

 A: They should be.
 The selection process aims to ensure that the best available reviewers will review your application.
 Many times this is indeed the case, but sometimes it is not.
 It happens that the selected reviewers are not the best one to carry out the work.
 Their CV, knowledge and expertise might be in the vicinity of your field, but not fully overlapping with yours.
 These reviewers may not have all the tools to fully evaluate your application.
 When preparing your application keep these reviewers in mind and make sure to convey the messages in the best possible way.

 A: It depends.
 It is fine to exclude a reviewer if you have a very good reason to do so (note that you don’t have to specify the reason for exclusion).
 However, keep in mind that such an excluded reviewer might be a panel member on the review panel that is supposed to evaluate your application.
 Officially, in case you decide to exclude a reviewer, this reviewer will not review your application.
 However, if this excluded reviewer is also a panel member, there is a chance that it will badly influence the other panel members, when referring to your application.
 Therefore, we strongly recommend excluding reviewers only in case you have a very good reason to do so.
 Note that you can exclude up to 3 reviewers only.

 Q: Can I convey new information to the reviewers after submitting the application?

-Understanding the answers to these ERC evaluation questions is an important step in preparing for your very own proposal.
+Understanding the answers to these ERC evaluation questions is an important step in preparing your very own proposal.
 If you have any more questions, feel free to contact us and we will have them answered as soon as we can.